Report a Plant or Animal Sighting

-Reporting your animal or plant sighting on iNaturalist.
-It’s quick and easy…learn how here.
+It’s quick and easy…follow these steps.
 On iNaturalist, you can view the reports as either a grid (with large photos) or as a compact list.
 Using the search box, you can find individual species (such as “Monarch butterfly”) or groups of organisms (such as “butterflies”) or select pre-established filters for various types of plants or animals.